wdullaer/wdullaer.github.io/_drafts/01-02-2015-Release-An-Android-Library-On-Maven-Central.md

 video: false
 comments: true
 ---
-# How to release an Android Library on Maven Central

-## Introduction
 I was going to put "the easy way", but well the reality is that there is no easy way.
 Hopefully this post can make the entire experience a bit less painful for you.